 “Has taken” in the Greek tense indicates that God takes away the indictment permanently.
 God will never judge us again.
 Jesus personally carried the judgment by the law against us.

-Since Jesus permanently took away our sins God will never judge us for our sin again.
+Since Jesus permanently took away our sins, God will never judge us for our sin again.
 God will never make an issue of our sins again.
 Instead, he only makes an issue out of Jesus’ work upon the cross.
-Jesus lifted up our sin and carried it away.
+Jesus lifted our sin and carried it away.